 The symptoms of a bite from a fly or gnat will vary depending on the bug that bites you; however, the following symptoms appear after you’ve been bitten:

 For some people, these bumps can develop into blisters with fluids inside them.
 Furthermore, these bites can require medical attention in some cases, which we’ll discuss later on.

 4 Tips You Can Use to Treat Gnat Bites

-Mostly, gnat bites are easy to soothe using a few hacks.
+Mostly, gnat bites and symptoms are easy to soothe using a few hacks.
 After following these tips, you can expect them to disappear within days.

 Wash Them With Soap and Water

 The first thing you can do is run mild water over your swollen bites and wash it gently with soap.
 This should help calm the irritation now and clean the area around the bump.

 To make sure the scratching urge to go away, apply anti-itch cream to the affected area.
 It can also reduce redness and irritation.
 Plus, you can use calamine lotion to soothe these bites.